 - Questions for guest expert (5%, LO 6,7,8)

 - Feedback to SCOM2001 student organisers of science communication public event (5% LO 1,5,8)

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-WorkloadOne 2 hour lecture plus one 1 hour lecture per week, plus one 2 hour tutorial per week.
+WorkloadOne 2 hour lecture, one 1 hour lecture and one 2 hour tutorial or workshop per week.
 Lectures and tutorials are not held every week of semester.
 Average 4 contact hours per week, plus 6 hours study time.